imagej/imagej.github.io/pages/JRuby_Scripting.md

-If you need to use classes that aren't in the java.\* or ij.\* hierarchy—or if you are developing JRuby scripts in the [Script Editor](Script_Editor "wikilink")—you will have to include them explicitly.

-{% capture includecontent %} lang=JRuby {% endcapture %}

-{% include importing-classes content=includecontent %}

-For example, in the classpath of [Fiji](Fiji "wikilink") there is a useful class called util.BatchOpener, that has static methods for opening files as arrays of ImagePlus objects (one per channel) without showing them.
+If you need to use classes that aren't in the java.\* or ij.\* hierarchy—or if you are developing JRuby scripts in the [Script Editor](Script_Editor "wikilink")—you will have to include them explicitly. {% include importing-classes lang='JRuby' %} For example, in the classpath of [Fiji](Fiji "wikilink") there is a useful class called util.BatchOpener, that has static methods for opening files as arrays of ImagePlus objects (one per channel) without showing them.
 To use these methods, you would have to do:

 ` >>> java_import 'util.BatchOpener'`
 ` util.BatchOpener`